Bibhukar1707/Premier-league-analysis/Tactical- analysis/Video- Analysis/Chelsea vs AFC Bournemouth/README.md

 7. Final Summary

 Chelsea attempted to build primarily from a back four against Bournemouth’s aggressive high press.
 Bournemouth’s man-oriented approach and central denial consistently disrupted Chelsea’s build-up, forcing frequent long distributions and reliance on second balls.
 While Chelsea adapted through temporary back threes and goalkeeper involvement, these solutions lacked consistency in the first half.
 Second-half personnel and structural adjustments improved Chelsea’s control and reduced Bournemouth’s pressing efficiency, but only partially resolved the build-up challenges.

+P.S: The mentioned clips are available in the cliplog uploaded on this folder